thouska/spotpy/docs/Sensitivity_analysis_with_FAST.md

 Total sensitivity index is plotted for every model parameter.
 Sensitive parameters are plotted in blue, insensitive parameter in orange.*

 The corresponding code is available for download [here](https://github.com/thouska/spotpy/blob/master/tutorials/tutorial_fast_hymod.py).

+For advanced users, there is also an option for a temporal sensitvity analyssis [here](https://github.com/thouska/spotpy/blob/master/tutorials/tutorial_efast_hymod.py)